Humphry William Woolrych: Works

 He published in 1842 a second edition of Charles Penruddocke's Short Analysis of the Criminal Law of England, was a contributor to the Globe and Traveller, and read papers to the Law Amendment Society.

 Family

 Woolrych married, on 3 July 1817, at Abbot's Langley, Hertfordshire, Penelope, youngest daughter of Francis Bradford of Great Westwood, Hertfordshire.
 She died at 9 Petersham Terrace on 23 September 1876, aged 76, and was also buried at Rickmansworth.

 They had issue three sons and four daughters.
-His third daughter, Anna Maria Raikes Woolrych, married, on 2 July 1862, John James Stewart Perowne.
+His third daughter, Anna Maria Raikea, married, on 2 July 1862, John James Stewart Perowne.